Friday, May 15, 2026

 Average daily gain is the simplest and most powerful metric in cattle performance monitoring.
 It is calculated as:

-ADG (kg/day) = (Current weight − Previous weight) ÷ Number of days between weighs
+ADG (lb/day) = (Current weight − Previous weight) ÷ Number of days between weighs

 ADG matters because it directly determines:

-• Days to target weight — divide the remaining gain required by your current ADG to project slaughter or sale date
+• Days to target weight — divide the remaining gain required by your current ADG to project slaughter or sale date.
+A 900 lb steer targeting 1,250 lb at 2.5 lb/day ADG is 140 days from market

-• Feed efficiency — divide feed consumed per day by ADG to calculate feed conversion ratio; a deteriorating ADG on the same feed ration signals a problem before it becomes visible
+• Feed efficiency — divide feed consumed per day by ADG to calculate feed conversion ratio.
+A deteriorating ADG on the same feed ration signals a problem before it becomes visible in the animal’s appearance

-• Return on investment — every extra 0.1 kg/day of ADG across a 100-head finishing pen over 90 days is 900 kg of additional liveweight — at current beef prices, a significant margin contribution
+• Return on investment — every extra 0.25 lb/day of ADG across a 100-head finishing pen over 90 days is 2,250 lb of additional liveweight.
+At current beef prices, that is a marginal contribution worth tracking every single weigh session

-• Animal identification — cattle consistently below breed ADG benchmarks for their age and system warrant investigation for health issues, parasite burden, or competitive disadvantage at the feed barrier
+• Animal identification — cattle consistently below breed ADG benchmarks for their age and system warrant investigation for health issues, parasite burden, or competitive disadvantage at the feed bunk

 Cattle Weight Gain Benchmarks by Category